-This article will examine your remedies for defects in your newly constructed New York home and the actions you should take when you find them.
-For information about remedies for defects in previously constructed homes, see Nolo’s article: "Home Defects in New York: What Can a Buyer Do?"
+This article will examine your remedies for defects in your newly constructed New York home and the actions you can take upon finding them.
+For information about remedies for defects in previously constructed homes, see Home Defects in New York: What Can a Buyer Do?

 Ideally, you will have discovered any construction defects prior to your purchase.
-The building department of your municipality, which will do a final inspection before declaring the house habitable, may find unsafe conditions or noncompliance with their minimum building standards.
-You may also find defects during your preclosing walk-through, but those will be limited to easily observable defects.
+The building department of your municipality, which will do a final inspection before declaring the house habitable, might find unsafe conditions or noncompliance with its minimum standards.
+You might also find defects during your preclosing walk-through, but those will be limited to easily observable defects.

 The law describes the construction, materials, appliances, systems, and building components covered by the implied warranty, as well as items excluded from coverage and the length of the warranty period for each item.

 The law also describes the time notice and limitations periods for filing a lawsuit.
-You must notify the builder of a warranty claim, in writing, before filing suit and no later than 30 days after the warranty period expires, and give the builder a reasonable opportunity to inspect, test, and repair the defect.
+You must notify the builder of a warranty claim in writing before filing suit, and no later than 30 days after the warranty period expires, and give the builder a reasonable opportunity to inspect, test, and repair the defect.

 Whether or not a condition is a defect covered under the warranty is judged by the level of skillful workmanship standard in the community.
 This means that to prove your case against the builder, you should submit evidence of the defect itself and the local standard for skillful workmanship.
 This evidence may include expert witness testimony from local architects, engineers, contractors, or others in the building trades, and the standards in local building ordinances.
 The level of workmanship required for your new home may be changed by the terms of contract.

 If you sue, the monetary damages you may win will typically be the cost of the repairs or replacements plus the cost to repair any damage to the home caused by the warranty work.
 The maximum amount that may be awarded is the value of the home itself, without the land.
 However, a court may calculate damages as the value of the home as it should have been built minus the value of the home as it is with the defect, if it finds that amount to be more equitable under the circumstances.
-(General Business Law § 777-a).
+(N.Y.
+General Business Law § 777-A).

-But this won't hold up in court if it’s buried in fine print: The contract terms replacing the statutory warranty must be conspicuous, mention the existence of the implied warranty, and state that the limited warranty excludes or modifies the implied warranty.
+But this won't hold up in court if the waiver is buried in fine print: The contract terms replacing the statutory warranty must be conspicuous, mention the existence of the implied warranty, and state that the limited warranty excludes or modifies the implied warranty.
 However, the law gives an example of far less explicit language that will suffice: "There are no warranties which extend beyond the face hereof."
 The builder must also supply you with a copy of the limited warranty prior to your signing the contract, and attach a copy of the limited warranty.

 If your new home was built on land that you previously owned, it is a "custom home."
 The Housing Merchant Implied Warranty, including the coverage requirements, notice requirements, and time limitations, does not apply to custom homes.